 Specialized terminology requires additional research to translate accurately.
 The difficulty factor is a modest price multiplier to account for any labor-intensive language in your text.

 The tax rate in Germany is typically 19%.
+However, individual freelancers in our network may be subject to different taxation rules.
 Certain projects by journalists, artists, and other publishers may benefit from a discounted VAT of only 7%.
 To learn if your project qualifies, please consult a tax advisor and contact us directly.